johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 Some pertinent questions:
   - Which artist mentions trucks in their songs most often?
   - Does an artist's affinity for trucks predict any other features?
 Their gender for example?
 Or their thirst for beer?
   - How does the mention of trucks vary with time?
-Each song item contains its publishing date.
   - Of the fifty artists, whose language is most unique?
 Whose is most generic?

 You can find my code for this project [on GitHub](https://www.github.com/johnwmillr/song-lyrics-analysis).